gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/StringEditor.md

 `Gapotchenko.FX.Text.StringEditor` class allows to perform an iterative random-access editing of a string.

-It was primarily designed to work in conjunction with the `Regex` class from `System.Text.RegularExpressions` namespace to efficiently handle an advanced set of tasks when functionality provided by conventional methods like `Regex.Replace` is not enough.
+It was primarily designed to work in conjunction with the `Regex` class from `System.Text.RegularExpressions` namespace to efficiently handle an advanced set of tasks when functionality provided by conventional methods like `Regex.Replace` is just not enough.

 Let's take a look on example: